BRVC-ORG/Prospectus-Draft/README.md

         - Classic obfuscation: Byzantine/Copper Age + Olympiad-thinking = misdirection; something like "The Prestige" (2005), except we're the good guys and the caring wife returns in "Frost/Nixon" (2007)

+        - "Call of Duty: United Offensive" 14 September 2004

+            - Activision still has all of our info

+            - Interesting how antitrust/antimonopoly laws did not apply to in-game server-browsing software/gui/programming, at least it seems, in 2004...or since Steam led the way with its stand-alone platform

+                - Maybe this is why The Author waited two-ish years and did plentiful research before contacting the late journalist, professor and author David Foster Wallace

+                    - Interestingly-enough, around the same time as a lot of "Far Cry" activity (2005), depending on how one looks at it

 - In order to do this kind of work, one has to be willing to go up against even the very idea of what some may think of as, quote, classical CCTV

     - This will come to mean something and that quite soon